Table of Contents

 Property prices in Romania vary at a county level and also within the same city, according to the area in which the apartment or the house is located.
 Bucharest and Cluj are statistically two of the Romanian cities with the highest prices for real estate.
 The prices vary between apartments in old, communist apartment buildings and new residential complexes, particularly those located in the north part of Bucharest.

-- Cluj: prices increased by 0.8% on a month-on-month basis; foreigners who are interested in buying property in Romania in this city will pay an average price of 1,840 Euros per square meter;
+- Cluj: foreigners who are interested in buying property in Romania in this city will pay an average price of almost 1,900 Euros per square meter; the price increase registered in March 2022 was 2.1%.

 In Bucharest, the highest prices are for properties in the Central and North part of the city, with the highest prices in Cluj also being recorded for apartments in the central part of the city.